ForgeRock/forgeops/README.ng.md

 As of 7.5, both Kustomize and Helm are supported by forgeops.
 Those of you that want to use the Helm chart, can use forgeops-ng to generate a values file per environment.
-Also, the `forgeops-ng build -l ENV` command will update the values file for the environment given just like it updates the `image-defaulter` in the Kustomize overlay.
+Also, the `forgeops-ng build --env-name ENV_NAME` command will update the values file for the environment given just like it updates the `image-defaulter` in the Kustomize overlay.

 The `values.yaml` file contains all of the values.
 The other files group the different values so that you may use them individually if you need or want to.

-The `forgeops-ng env --overlay test` command will create or update a folder in /path/to/forgeops/helm/test with different values files.
+The `forgeops-ng env --env-name test` command will create or update a folder in /path/to/forgeops/helm/test with different values files.

 ```
 > cd $HOME/git/forgeops
-> ./bin/forgeops-ng env --overlay test --small -f test.example.com
+> ./bin/forgeops-ng env --env-name test --small -f test.example.com

     Creating new overlay
     From: /Users/myUser/git/forgeops/kustomize-ng/overlay/default